alphagov/inside-government-admin-guide/creating-documents/document-types.md

 # Document types

-Before you can create a document on GOV.UK, you need to know which document type to assign to it.
+Before you can create a document on GOV.UK, you need to know which content format to assign to it.
 This page will help you decide.

 There are around 10 document types; some of these types have sub-types, which are all listed here with their criteria.